arturoherrero/twitterise/README.md

 ## Usage

-Setup the database.
-Using SQLite all the information is self-contained in the Twitterise directory.
+Setup the SQLite database, all the information is self-contained in the Twitterise directory.

     $ bin/setup